Phonons scattering off discrete asymmetric solitons in the absence of a Peierls-Nabarro potential: Conclusions

 \section{Conclusions}

 We have considered discretized versions of the $\phi^6$ model in $D=1+1$ dimensions.
 The field potential has degenerate vacua, which are connected by the kink soliton, with different curvatures so that the resulting solitons are asymmetric.
-Though not without problems on the quantum level, a number of interesting phenomena can be studied classically in this model.
+In the continuum limit these curvatures are the masses of the small amplitude fluctuations.
+We have chosen the boundary conditions in such a way that the larger mass is at positive spatial infinity, {\it i.e.\@} to the right of the kink.
+Despite facing challenges on the quantum level due to the different masses, a number of interesting phenomena can be studied classically in this model.
 For example, this asymmetry causes the kink-antikink scattering to differ from the antikink-kink one \cite{Dorey:2011yw,Takyi:2016tnc}.
 One expects similar differences for the interaction of wave-packets that approach the kink from opposite sides.
-In this project we have done so for a discretized version of the $\phi^6$ model because then band-structure dispersion relations emerge for the modes that build the wave-packet.
-Generally the lattice structure of the discretization could fix the kink location inducing irregular footprints for the scattering data.
-Fortunately there are certain discretization prescriptions that allow to place the kink anywhere along the lattice.
+In this project, we have done so for a discretized version of the $\phi^6$ model because band-structure dispersion relations emerge for the modes that build the wave-packet.
+Generally, the lattice structure of the discretization could fix the kink location inducing irregular footprints for the scattering data.
+Fortunately, there are certain discretization prescriptions that allow us to place the kink anywhere along the lattice.
 They are called Peierls-Nabarro free (potentials) and we have exploited two versions thereof.
-One was proposed in Ref. \cite{Rakhmatullina2018-kz} and we developed a new one which makes closer contact with the continuum BPS construction.
+One was proposed in Ref.~\cite{Rakhmatullina2018-kz} and we developed a new one which makes closer contact with the continuum BPS construction.
 Since the two prescriptions coincide in the limit of zero lattice spacing, it is not surprising that the kink profiles only differ for large spacings, even though the differences are marginal.
-We have chosen the topological sector such that the kink profile vanishes at negative spatial infinity and assumes the non-zero positive vacuum expectation value at the other end.
+We have chosen the topological sector in such a way that the kink profile vanishes at negative spatial infinity and assumes the non-zero positive vacuum expectation value at the other end.
+Furthermore, we have encountered a new interesting feature of the Peierls-Nabarro free discretization prescriptions in the non-soliton case: When the lattice spacing, $h$, exceeds a critical value, the dispersion relations for the lattice vibrations turn from being acoustic to optic.